Court of Protection

 We offer a personal approach and provide legal advice in plain English.
 Our size ensures that you are at the centre of everything we do and enables us to take the time to get to know you and understand your concerns.

 We are a team of five solicitors led by Paul ClarkTEP and Becky Spall.
 Paul is a member of the Law Society Private Client Section advisory committee and a full member of STEP.
-He has been shortlisted for the Private Client Practitioner of the Year Award at the British Wills and Probate Awards 2025.
+He was shortlisted for the Private Client Practitioner of the Year Award at the British Wills and Probate Awards 2025.
 Becky is the practice manager and responsible for ensuring the practice runs smoothly.

 Court of Protection The Court of Protection’s role is to make decisions for people that…